romabulani/markSix-bananaLanguage/README.md

-# markSix-bananaLanguage
+# World of Minions

-This app is developed as mark Six for level Zero neogcamp.
-The app is developed using Vanilla JS app to translate English to Banana Language, also known as Minion Language.
+Description : Are you the fan of Minions?
+Do you understand their Banana Language?
+Use this fun transalation app to translate English to Minion's Banana Language.

+Tech Stack : HTML, CSS and JS

 Live project is [here](https://romabulani-minionlanguage.netlify.app/).